-Fujitsu Enterprise Postgres takes into consideration the current CPU load when deciding on the number of workers for parallel query.
+FUJITSU Enterprise Postgres takes into consideration the current CPU load when deciding on the number of workers for parallel query.

-11.2 Increase of Workers during Runtime
+10.2 Increase of Workers during Runtime

-This Fujitsu Enterprise Postgres enhancement allows systems to allocate additional workers during query execution (if there are workers available at the time).
+This FUJITSU Enterprise Postgres enhancement allows systems to allocate additional workers during query execution (if there are workers available at the time).
 This improves query performance, which could otherwise starve of CPU if there were fewer or no workers when the query started.

-The ability to increase workers during runtime is available only with parallel query.
+The ability to increase workers during runtime is available only with parallel sequence scan.